swcarpentry/shell-novice/07-backtick.md

 > ~~~
 > but for *each* of the `.pdb`-files.
 <!-- solution: for file in *.pdb; do sort $file > `basename $file .pdb`.sorted; done -->

+## Closing remarks

+The backtick (or command subsitution) operator provides us with a powerful new piece of 'plumbing' that allows us to connect "small pieces, loosely together" to keep with the Unix philosophy.
+It is a little bit similar to the `|` operator in the sense that it connects two programs.
+But there is also a clear difference: `|` connects the standard output of one command to the standard input of another command, where as `` `command` `` is substituted 'in-place' into the the shell script, and always provides parameters, options, arguments to other commands.